 What do we mean by ‘race’ and ‘culture’?

 ‘Race’ is an umbrella term used to describe aspects of a person’s identity that is generally linked to their own or their ancestor’s homeland.
 Race covers nationality (for example, British), national origin (for example, English), skin colour and ethnicity or ‘ethnic origin’.
 Ethnic origin is defined by a shared history/ancestry, language, or distinctive shared culture.
 Nationality is determined by what is on your passport (British) and national origin is the country you are from (English).

 Ethnic groups have been defined through equality case law and Census classification and can include: Pakistani, Black American, Irish Traveller, Roma/Romany Gypsies, Chinese, White British, Jews and Sikhs.

 Muslims are not a racial group but religion/belief and ethnicity can overlap because religions often have a geographic pattern to them.

 We tend to use the term ‘culture’ when talking about broader aspects of ethnicity and religion/belief.
 Culture can include values, behaviours, practices and preferences (diet, expression, fashion, leisure etc.) and these can be influenced directly or indirectly by religion/belief as well as laws and customs of a country.
 This is why we talk more about ‘cultural competence’ rather than ‘racial competence’.
 Many people have a mixed heritage and there can be different cultures and sub-cultures within nationalities and faiths.
 The reality therefore is quite complex and a key message is:

 It’s OK to be curious because this means you won’t jump to conclusions and make assumptions about people, which can lead to prejudice.

-What’s life in southwest England like for BAME people?
+What’s life in southwest England like for Black, Asian and Minority Ethnic (BAME) people?

 The make-up of our communities has changed and continues to do so, but has Devon and its neighbouring counties kept up with the pace of change?

-Devon remains a predominantly White area, with only 5.1% of BAME people reported in the 2011 Census.
-However, it is likely this figure is more in the region of 7 to 10% (2017).
+Devon remains a predominantly White area, with 5.1% of BAME people reported in the 2011 Census.
+However, it is likely this figure is more in the region of 7 to 10% (2017) and growing.